swisspost/design-system/.changeset/gorgeous-ties-help.md

 '@swisspost/design-system-documentation': patch
 ---

-Update copyright year to 2024 in the footer of all documentation.
+Updated copyright year to 2024 in the footer of all documentation.